ringcentral/engage-digital-api-docs/docs/webhooks/create.md

 When the endpoint receives this request, it should do all of the following:

 1. Verify that the content-type set to application/json in the header.
-2. Check the `hub.mode` is set to "subscribe".
+2. Check the `hub.mode` is set to "subscribe."
 This confirms we are registering an endpoint URL.
 3. Check the `hub.verify_token`'s validity, to ensure the request comes from the Webhook API.
 4. Set the response body to only contain the value of `hub.challenge`.
 5. Respond with an HTTP status code of 200.